 8) Share the spotlight with your fans

 Followers come to your brand because they like your product, identify with your mindset, or are interested in your content, anyway they are there because they’ve engaged with you in some way so you may increase that bond that ties you by sharing the spotlight.

 Kooh-i-noor, in this example, shared the work of an artist that used their products to do it, achieving a great sense of community while putting their product on the front of the Facebook post.

 People like to know what they are buying is legit, that the product does what it says and that they’ll get their money’s worth.
 Getting your customers involved in your small business and collecting reviews or testimonials is a great way to build trust with your following.

 A Facebook post idea would be to create pictures highlighting excellent reviews or making video testimonials from customers, you may even do small takeovers with loyal customers where they reply to the questions of potential buyers.

 Yeah, behind the scenes anything is trendy as curiosity is part of human nature, so people love seeing this kind of content.
 Below is a screenshot of a short video showing the artist’s process to create a lettering piece, it showcases both her artwork and her method to her small business followers.

 As I said before, we’re all curious about what happens behind the scenes and understanding how everything you do happens.
 Another great way to give your small business following an insight is by sharing information about the things that are part of your company’s culture that make it so great, maybe you have a slide in the office, you make great retreats, or celebrate accomplishments in a peculiar way that you may show through a Facebook post.

 12) Post photos of the team

-Let your followers get to know the team that makes it all happen, putting faces to your hard work humanizes you and creates empathy, which helps create a stronger bond with your customers; just simple pictures in your Facebook posts here and there would work wonders.
+Let your followers get to know the team that makes it all happen, putting faces to your hard work humanizes you and creates empathy, which helps create a stronger bond with your customers; just simple pictures in your Facebook posts or LinkedIn profile here and there would work wonders.